 But a technical definition doesn’t capture the magic that a moment or two of nostalgia can bring about.
 Seeing an elderly couple dance to a favorite song from their youth or remembering your first trip to Disney while you “nom” on some cotton candy can put you in a good mood for days.

 Nostalgia is, for now, as close to time travel as we can get.

 (Or so we’re told…. *Cue Twilight Zone Music*)

-For a brief moment, a passing smell, old catch phrase or TV show re-run can take us away from the present stresses of life and can transport us back to a blissful time.
+For a brief moment, a passing smell, an old catch phrase or a TV show re-run can take us away from the present stresses of life and can transport us back to a blissful time.
 No worrying about finances, no stressing about your job, it’s simply you and pleasant memories to indulge in.Today we’ll be taking a look at how nostalgia works and some ways in which we could find ourselves whisked away on a brief journey to the past.

 Far From Home?A common form of nostalgia occurs in individuals who have emigrated from their homeland to another country or area.
 Our brains can’t help but process the contrast between the familiar and the new.
 In doing so, we might find ourselves hyper-attentive to things that remind us of home.
 When you’re new to an area, you might find yourself making constant comparisons to how things were back where you’re from.
 In doing so, you’re bound to find more and more things that make you feel nostalgic.

 This occurs because a part of our brains called the reticular activating system is helping us identify meaningful occurrences to us.
 The RAS is a group of nuclei located in diverse areas of the brain.
 They are primarily responsible for transitions between wakefulness and sleep, but also play a big role in our behavior.
 One of the reasons that business coaches encourage people to visualize things, write goals, and use affirmations is because these things activate your RAS and help you discover opportunities that you may have missed before.